spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

 ```
 The above is a sample.
 See below for more information.

-## How does Fiat determine group membership
+## How Fiat determines group membership
 The LDAP provider works by querying the LDAP server utilizing a user as set by the
 [manager-dn and managerPassword](/reference/halyard/commands/#hal-config-security-authz-ldap-edit) and making a
 query.
 If a manager is NOT set, Spinnaker falls back to validating group membership using the login user's credentials.